What is it ?

 What do I bring ?

 The keys !
 After booking you will need to arrange to pick up the keys which need to be returned after your visit.
-You will need a 12V battery to run the lights and water pump (we are working on a permanent solution).
+There is a solar powered 12V battery system to run the lights and water pump.
 We cannot guarantee the tank water so it is best to bring some drinking water too.
-Contact us if you don't have access to one.
 You will need a 9kg or 4.5kg gas bottle if you want to use the BBQ, which you can use outside on the deck.
 Bring a stove if you wish to cook or heat the kettle, basically bring everything you need to cook on, with or eat out of.
 Bring all your own food and don't leave any behind.
 Please don't bring glass containers, especially outside.

 Don't bring firearms or anything else not in keeping with scouting policy.
 No smoking in the lodge under any circumstances.
 It is a scouting facility, so scouting codes of conduct and expectations apply.
 We have worked hard to have a good relationship with our neighbours, they keep an eye on things for us so may drop in especially if there is noise or unruly behaviour.